NEUROIMAGING

 - altered level of consciousness (LOC)

-- CIE should be suspected in acute stroke patients with clinical worsening, contrast staining, and edematous changes observed on imaging after EVT (particularly in patients with renal dysfunction or a history of stroke)
+- CIE should be suspected in acute stroke patients who exhibit clinical deterioration, contrast enhancement, and edematous changes on imaging after EVT (particularly in patients with renal impairment or a history of stroke)

-- regression occurs within 24h or a few days
+- resolution typically occurs within 24 hours to a few days

 Diagnostic evaluation

-- NCCT+CTA/MRI+MRA to rule out thromboembolism or bleeding (especially after EVT in acute stroke patients)
+- NCCT+CTA/MRI+MRA are used to rule out thromboembolism or bleeding (especially after EVT in acute stroke patients)

 - NCCT